Eight dead, two missing in Ivory Coast building collapse

 Ivory Coast, French-speaking West Africa’s largest economy, is recovering from a decade of armed conflict and political crisis that ended in a 2011 civil war, and authorities are now trying to enforce long-neglected building and zoning codes.

 Abidjan possesses some of West Africa’s most advanced infrastructure.
-But the city of six million’s poorer neighborhoods in particular suffer from heavy flooding during seasonal rains.

-Reporting by Loucoumane Coulibaly; Writing by Joe Bavier; Editing by Bate Felix, Larry King
+But the city of six million’s poorer neighbourhoods in particular suffer from heavy flooding during seasonal rains.
+(Reporting by Loucoumane Coulibaly; Writing by Joe Bavier; Editing by Bate Felix, Larry King)